UofS-Pulse-Binfo/tripal_germplasm_importer/docs/install.rst

 Download Module
 ---------------

-The module is availabe as one repository for `Pulse Bioinformatics, University of Saskatchewan <https://github.com/UofS-Pulse-Binfo>`_ on GitHub.
+The module is available as one repository for `Pulse Bioinformatics, University of Saskatchewan <https://github.com/UofS-Pulse-Binfo>`_ on GitHub.
 Recommended method of downloading and installation is using git:

 .. code:: bash